Group C (13-15)

 33 / 40

-Match the ethical concern to its description:
+Match the IoT device to its use:

 34 / 40